a-einstein/PortableShop/README.md

 Working portable (Android) application for test and demo purpose based on Xamarin Forms.
 It simulates limited shopping capabilities based on the AdventureWorks database.

 #### News
+* Release is now to GitHub with an automatic change summary.
 * Applied dependency injection.
 * Improved use of HttpClient.
 * Improved Flyout Menu.